Glossary of SQL Data Sync Terms

 A sync group is a collection of SQL Database instances and SQL Server databases that are configured for mutual synchronization by the SQL Data Sync (Preview) service.
 A Sync Group is comprised of a "hub" database and one or more "member" databases.
 The "hub" database must be a SQL Database instance.
-See Create a Sync Group for a walk-through that creates a sync group.

 A sync job is a scheduled synchronization task that can be added to the Sync Job Schedule, which defines the interval at which scheduled synchronizations are run.
 When a Sync Job is run, synchronization is executed among the databases in the job's associated sync group.